naixsu/FARM/README.md

-# Installation
+# Isometric version of F.A.R.M.
-Just download the [`F.A.R.M.
-2.0 Installer.exe`](https://github.com/naixsu/CMSC170/blob/main/Installer/F.A.R.M.%202.0%20Installer.exe) in [`Installer`](https://github.com/naixsu/CMSC170/tree/main/Installer) and you're good to go.
+Link to the original [here](https://github.com/naixsu/CMSC170)
 ---

 ## Resources used